Vishnu-Naik/moire_pattern_detector/README.md

 - Scikit-learn
 - Scikit-image

-## Data Preprocessing
+## Feature Engineering
 The first step in the moire pattern detection process is data preprocessing.
-This involves extracting various features from the input images that can be used to classify the images as containing a moire pattern or not.
+Extracting features is very important becuase the image data alone is not enough to make effective classification.
+Therefore, the many features are extracted out of image data.
 The code in this repository implements multiple feature extraction techniques, including:

 - Color Histogram
 - Distance Histogram